CSEE4121/spring2023/assignments/prog_hw2/hw2.md

 The first column is the article and the other column describes its rank.
 Separate the columns with a `Tab`.

 Set the Spark driver memory to 5GB and the Spark executor memory to 5GB whenever you run your PageRank program.
 Write a script to first run Task 2, and then run Task 3 using the CSV output generated by Task 2, and answer the following questions.
 Always use 10 iterations for the PageRank program.
-When running Task 2, use `enwiki_whole.xml` as input.
+When running Task 2, use `wiki-whole.xml` as input.

-**Question 8.** (2 points)  Use your output from Task 2 with `enwiki_whole.xml` as input, run Task 3 using a 3 node cluster (2 worker nodes).
+**Question 8.** (2 points)  Use your output from Task 2 with `wiki-whole.xml` as input, run Task 3 using a 3 node cluster (2 worker nodes).
 Include your screenshot of the dataproc job.
 What is the completion time of the task?

 #### Task 3 Output

-To submit the code part of the assignment you will need to use `enwiki_small.xml` as the input file for Task 2 and then run your code for Task 3, and sort both output columns for Task 3 in ascending order and save the first 10 rows into a CSV file and name it `task3.csv`.
-Separate the columns with a `Tab`.
+To submit the code part of the assignment you will need to use `wiki-small.xml` as the input file for Task 2 and then run your code for Task 3.
+Sort the output by the PageRank in DESCENDING order, i.e., the output should contain the title and PageRank of the articles with the top 10 scores.
+Save the first 10 rows as a .csv file, separating the columns with a Tab (i.e., sep='\t').
+Name it task3.csv.
+Do NOT save the column names / headers as part of the CSV file (this is the default option, but please double check).
 (28 points for code + output, 10 points for correctness of the approach)

 ## Submission Instructions